yuvaldori/gigaspaces-wiki-jekyll/product_overview/concepts.markdown

 The asynchronous replication (async replication) strategy returns the call back to the client, and at the same time replicates the information into the other replica.
 Async replication may lose information in the case of a failure within the source space while the information has not yet been delivered to its replica.
 However, it does provide better performance for clients.

+{% info %}
-{% infosign %} The replication QoS should be considered, based on the application requirements.
+The replication QoS should be considered, based on the application requirements.
 The default replication policy is synchronous replication.
+{%endinfo%}

 {%anchor  1 %}